-Autistic children and autistic adults are normally very routine-oriented and any form of transition can be extremely rough.
-When change is necessary, as much planning in advance as possible is ideal for our routines.
+Autistic children and autistic adults usually are very routine-oriented, and any form of transition can be extremely rough when change is necessary, as much planning in advance as possible is ideal for our routines.
 So as you can imagine, the death of someone close truly upsets our routine as well as causes emotions and behaviors we are just not used to.

 With life, death is inevitable.
-Understanding how to help your child comprehend death, the emotions and expectations around it, will make things go a tiny bit smoother for everyone.
-Below are some ideas about how to help kids with autism understand and handle death.
+Understanding how to help your child comprehend death, the emotions, and expectations around it will make things go a tiny bit smoother for everyone.
+Below are some ideas about how to help explain death to an autistic child.

-In my life, I have dealt with death quiet a few times.
+In my life, I have dealt with death quite a few times.
 When I was growing up, autism was not commonly diagnosed (especially in girls).
-My parents always spoke to me in an adult words (no baby talk), and I couldn’t be more thankful for that.
-The use of literal and concrete words made things much more understandable for me,
+My parents always spoke to me with adult words (no baby talk), and I couldn’t be more thankful for that.
+The use of literal and concrete terms made things much more understandable for me,

 The first time I ever dealt with death was when my grandmother passed away.
-It was just a few weeks prior to my sixth birthday, and very unexpected at that.
+It was just a few weeks before my sixth birthday, and very unexpected at that.
 I remember crying for a short while, then crying again on our way to the funeral when I saw my dad cry.
-His tears upset me even more than my own feelings, it was very overwhelming to see him cry when I hadn’t seen that before.
+His tears upset me even more than my feelings.
+It was very overwhelming to see him cry when I hadn’t seen that before.

-I remember the confusion this caused my cousins and my cousin Junior (age 8 at the time) getting mad at me because I was not crying.
+I remember the confusion this caused my cousins and my cousin Junior (age eight at the time) to get mad at me because I was not crying.
 Though I explained to him that grandma would not want us sad, he could not understand why I was not crying.
-This resulted in him telling me that I didn’t love grandma because I wasn’t crying.
+Doing this resulted in him telling me that I didn’t love grandma because I wasn’t crying.

-Even though my parents did not have the resource on explaining death to an autistic child back then, they did quiet amazing all considered.
-Since then, I lived through several other deaths and I have learned my own grief cycle.
-There will be the crying that come with the initial news, then a second smaller spell, then the tears stop.
+Even though my parents did not have the resource to explain death to an autistic child back then, they did quite unusual all considered.
+Since then, I lived through several other deaths, and I have learned my grief cycle.
+There will be the crying that comes with the initial news, then a second smaller spell, the tears stop.
 Even at a funeral, I won’t cry.
 Not because I no longer grieve, but solely because that is just my process.

 So from that story, let’s pull together the Five Strategies for Helping an autistic child with the loss and grief of death.

 Use very concrete, clear descriptions when it comes to describing death.
-As you may have already figured out, those with autism speak and think very literal.
+As you may have already figured out, those with autism speak and think very literally.
 We all want to make things easier, but baby talk and sugar-coating it will make it much harder for an autistic child or adult.
-Explain that their body was not able to work anymore, or unable to be healthy anymore.
+Explain that their body was not able to work anymore or unable to be healthy anymore.

 You may have to reiterate that they will no longer see grandma anymore.
-We are christian, so my parents explained to me that through death, her soul had moved on but the body had remained and was not longer grandma.
+We are Christian, so my parents explained to me that through death, her soul had moved on, but the body had remained and was not longer grandma.
 That is was her earthly shell.
 For me, this explanation helped me to grieve her loss.
-This may or may not work for your child.
+Doing this may or may not work for your child.
 The important thing is for you to remind them that they can ask you any questions and you will do your best to answer them.

 Helping a child with autism through loss and grief is not an easy process.
-That being said, one of the biggest mistakes that I have heard is preventing the child/adult with autism from attending he burial process.
+That said, one of the biggest mistakes that I have heard is preventing the child/adult with autism from attending the burial process.
 Each person is different, so their amount of involvement may be different but does not need to be removed.
-Just as a neurotypical person needs to be involved to understand the finality of death, so do neurodiverse individuals.
+Just as neurotypical persons need involvement to understand death, so do neurodiverse individuals.

-This does not always mean taking them through the whole process of the funeral.
-I was able to handle the viewing but even at 40, my older brother was completely unable to view our grandpa who had passed.
+Doing this does not always mean taking them through the whole process of the funeral.
+I was able to handle the viewing, but even at 40, my older brother was utterly unable to view our grandpa who had passed.
 It was just too much for him to handle.